 Chef Deb Paquette is truly one of a kind.
 A 30-year fixture in Nashville, she’s a renowned female chef in a male-dominated field.
 She became the first woman in Tennessee to qualify as a Certified Executive Chef, after graduating from the Culinary Institute of America, .

 She is exuberant and unfiltered.
 When we approached Chef Paquette about inclusion in our Operator Corner blog series, her first question was, “do I have to act civil?”
 We assured her, no.

-Our Chef Barry Yates sat down with Chef Paquette for a lively conversation (conducted virtually, in these pandemic days).
-She proved she is not only a highly accomplished chef, she’s also a colorful conversationalist.
+The late Chef Barry Yates sat down with Chef Paquette for a lively conversation (conducted virtually, in these pandemic days).
+She proved she is not only a highly accomplished chef, but she’s also a colorful conversationalist.

 You are a very strong woman in a male-dominated field.
 How did you get where you are?
 What kinds of things did you face?
 Do you have advice for other women in the culinary field?
 Just go, because you’re amazing!

 Well, first of all, I got where I am today by having bigger balls than most men!
 This means I had to assert myself and realize I could not be like the lion, the tin man, or especially, not that haybale of the scarecrow…I had to be Dorothy.
 Determination was my state of mind and I was going to be the human sponge.

 I found out about culinary school and somehow it was my calling…I am a bit crazy, a wacky sense of humor, not afraid to work, hyper, big mouth, and wore two different-colored socks.
 It turns out I was a perfect candidate to be trained for a professional position in the culinary field!
 (I did show some promise!)